-For a while now, I have railed against postmodernism in literature, particularly poetry: the folly of Robert Bly, the drivel of Charles Bernstein, and the gloom-filled posturing of Adrienne Rich have driven my scorn for that literary movement.
+For a while now, I have railed against postmodernism in literature, particularly in poetry: the folly of Robert Bly, the drivel of Charles Bernstein, and the gloom-filled posturing of Adrienne Rich have driven my scorn for that literary movement.

 But lately, I have had a change of heart—but with a certain caveat to be explained later.
 It is not the fault of an entire movement that a few charlatans have managed to sully the canon with hot air and dishonesty.
 For example, Allen Ginsberg’s Howl stands at the beginning of postmodernism in America; this work has stood the test of time as a game changer in literature.
 Ginsberg's long poem, loosely based on the style of Walt Whitman’s Leaves of Grass, offers a view of American life that informs that portion of society that would never consider taking the trips of a Ginsberg or a Kerouac.

 Letting Images Bridge Themselves